Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 \textbf{Case study: Ensembling \dctm{s}}

 Below, we fit five instances of \code{m\_deep}.
-Then, we combine their predictions on the scale of the transformation function and can investigate uncertainty in the effects of the shifting predictors and prediction performance on the test set. \begin{CodeChunk} \begin{CodeInput} R> ens_deep <- ensemble(m_deep, n_ensemble = 3, epochs = 50, batch_size = 64, + verbose = FALSE) \end{CodeInput} \end{CodeChunk} Figure~\ref{fig:ens} shows the estimated smooth effect of \code{budget} with pointwise epistemic uncertainty.
-Investigating the out-of-sample prediction performance, we see that the transformation ensemble performs better than the members do on average. \begin{CodeChunk} \begin{CodeInput} R> unlist(logLik(ens_deep, convert_fun = mean)) \end{CodeInput} \begin{CodeOutput} members1 members2 members3 mean ensemble 8.72 8.61 8.61 8.65 8.53 \end{CodeOutput} \end{CodeChunk}
+Then, we combine their predictions on the scale of the transformation function and can investigate uncertainty in the effects of the shifting predictors and prediction performance on the test set. \begin{CodeChunk} \begin{CodeInput} R> ens_deep <- ensemble(m_deep, n_ensemble = 3, epochs = 50, batch_size = 64, + verbose = FALSE) \end{CodeInput} \end{CodeChunk} Figure~\ref{fig:ens} shows the estimated smooth effect of \code{budget} with training stability indicated by the shaded area.
+Investigating the out-of-sample prediction performance, we see that the transformation ensemble performs better than the members do on average \citep[see Proposition~3 in][]{kook2022deep}. \begin{CodeChunk} \begin{CodeInput} R> unlist(logLik(ens_deep, convert_fun = \(x) - mean(x))) \end{CodeInput} \begin{CodeOutput} members1 members2 members3 mean ensemble -8.28 -8.50 -8.32 -8.37 -8.35 \end{CodeOutput} \end{CodeChunk}